statOmics/pda19-20/pages/sdaMsqrobSimple.md

 [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/v2/gh/statOmics/pda/master?urlpath=rstudio)

+If you use the software on a more regular basis building a local docker environment is advised, (see [software page](pages/software4stats.md)).

-Now an interactive statistical programming environment will open that is running on a cloud server.
+Upon hitting the binder button an interactive statistical programming environment will open that is running on a cloud server.
 In this tutorial we will not make use of the powerful R-scripting environment, but we will launch an App with a GUI instead.
 Open the launchMSqRobShinyApp.R file by clicking on the file in the bottom right panel.

 ![Figure 2.
 Rstudio](./figs/rstudioWindowEvalDecoy.png)